Jany-M/airflow-simulator/README.md

 For larger plans, backward elimination is used because a greedy forward-only search cannot discover ventilation paths that require multiple openings to open together (e.g. a door *and* a window must both be open before a downstream room receives airflow).
 The algorithm closes openings one at a time as long as the score does not decrease, then re-opens any closed opening that strictly improves the result.

-The objective and search strategy are **original** — they are not based on a published optimisation model.
+The objective and search strategy are **original**, they are not based on a published optimisation model.
 Results are qualitative recommendations for the displayed wind direction.

 ### Scope and limitations